 With heavy items, it’s best to review the weight restrictions of the desk you will be using.
 Weight restrictions vary, but there are all kinds of desk models to fit your needs.

-If a quiet work environment is important, then look into desks that offer a quiet action/transition when switching from sitting to standing and vice versa.
+If a quiet work environment is important, look into desks that offer a peaceful action/transition when switching from sitting to standing and vice versa.

 Some desks can take a long time to switch.
 Be careful with these because the use of the full functionality can diminish because of the length of time it takes.
 Look for the quick adjustment type.

-There are some desk models that operate using hand cranks, locking switches, etc. while others use electric/pneumatic lifts to raise and lower the desk with a power button.
+Some desk models operate using hand cranks, locking switches, etc., while others use electric/pneumatic lifts to raise and lower the desk with a power button.
 The method of movement chosen will have a distinct impact on the ease of use, speed, and noise level.

-Some desks can be programmed with height preferences so they can be set to the desired position and saved.
+Some desks can be programmed with height preferences to be set to the desired position and saved.

-If the desk needs to be able to function around privacy screens or specialized office equipment, a one-size-fits-all desk may not be the best option.
+A one-size-fits-all desk may not be the best option if the desk needs to function around privacy screens or specialized office equipment.
 This is something to consider if the desk needs to fit perfectly in an established environment.

 Some individuals may feel better standing all day.
 However, standing for long periods does as much damage to the spine as sitting all day.
 The best approach is to vary postures over a workday.